 However, as exciting as it might sound, integrating applications using microservices isn’t easy and has its own set of complexities, which can result in growth casualties.
 This blog exposes the challenges of application integration using microservices and outlines what organizations can do to solve the need for faster, more scalable application integrations.

-In a world abound with digital possibilities, agility is everything.
-While microservices sit at the forefront of the digital enterprise revolution, it has a few shortcomings, including cumbersome processes and a looming risk for redundancy.
+In a world abounding with digital possibilities, agility is everything.
+While microservices sit at the forefront of the digital enterprise revolution, it has a few shortcomings, including cumbersome processes and a looming risk of redundancy.
 However, the biggest hurdle lies in securing microservices architectures across previously deployed architectural patterns, without compromising speed and flexibility.